inductiva/inductiva/docs-sources/openfoam/run-occDrivAerStaticMesh/sections/section4.md

-# Running Your Simulation on an MPI Cluster
+# Run the Simulation on an MPI Cluster

-You’re almost ready to scale your simulation across multiple machines, unlocking the full power of your **MPI Cluster**.
-Running simulations in parallel on a cluster allows you to significantly reduce computation time by distributing the workload across multiple machines.
+You’re almost ready to scale your simulation across multiple machines, unlocking the full power of an **MPI Cluster**.
+Running simulations in parallel across a cluster can dramatically reduce computation time by distributing the workload over many machines.

 ## Update Simulation Parameters to Use 224 vCPUs
 Currently, the simulation is configured to run on 112 vCPUs.
-To fully utilize your **MPI Cluster**, which provides 224 vCPUs across multiple machines, you need to update your configuration accordingly.
+To fully utilize the MPI Cluster — which provides 224 vCPUs across two machines — you’ll need to adjust the simulation parameters accordingly.

-Edit the file `system/include/caseDefinition` to increase the number of cores and adjust the decomposition settings:
+Open the file `system/include/caseDefinition` and update the number of cores and decomposition settings:

 ```diff
 -nCores              112;              // Number of cores used for simulation